How to Grow and Care for Grape Ivy (Cissus rhombifolia) Indoors

 Temperature and Humidity

-Cissus rhombifolia grows best in average warmth with a minimum of 150C.
+Cissus rhombifolia grows best in average warmth of 18-270C with a minimum of 150C.
 Though it can adapt to a wide range of temperatures, constantly high temperatures can damage the plant.

-Grape Ivy has no need for high humidity.
+Grape Ivy has no need for extra humidity, average humidity of 50-55% is sufficient for the plant.
 However, for lush growth and to reduce pest infestation especially where the temperatures are high, increase humidity.

 Set the pot on a wet pebble tray or grow the plant in the bathroom and other moist areas in the home.
 Check out these techniques on how to raise humidity for houseplants.